unisys12/unisys12.github.io/src/content/blog/using-enums-in-livewire-form.md

 </form>
 ```

-## Using Enumeration Methods

 Now that we know this works...
 I actually don't want to use this now.
+I will use it for other elements, just not this example.
 The reason is because the age groups are separated by the animals age.
 And the very next field that I will be adding to the form is a date-picker for the animals birthday.
 If I have the birthday, I can determine the animals age, and from that I can determine the age group automatically.
 Why not do that?
 This form is already very large, so if we can remove a few fields to make it even slightly smaller, I think that would be a good thing.

+## Using Enumeration Methods

-To determine the dogs appropriate age group, I can add a method to the enum class.
+To determine the dogs appropriate age group, I can add a method to the enum class that will do just that.
 This allows all logic for an animals age group to live in one place.

 `app/Enums/AgeGroup.php`